AgileWoW/deepseek-r1-hardware-guide/README.md

 📖 Deep Dive & Performance Benchmarks
 For a full breakdown of token-per-second (TPS) benchmarks across different NVIDIA and Apple hardware, read our detailed analysis:

-👉 Read the full guide: [DeepSeek R1 Hardware Guide](https://aidevdayindia.org/blogs/deepseek-developer-ecosystem-guide/hardware-requirements-for-running-deepseek-r1-locally.html)
+👉 Read the full guide: [Automating Enterprise Workflows with Gemini 3 Pro](https://aidevdayindia.org/blogs/free-google-ai-tools-for-business/google-ai-studio-vs-gemini-api-pricing.html)

 What you will learn in the full article:
 Multi-GPU Setup: How to link two RTX 4090s for the 70B model.